 - Their Blockchain solution is known as the Mission Critical Distributed Ledger Technology (MCDLT) as a Service.
 Blockchain developers can use SQL to work on HP’s flagship Blockchain platform.

 - They partnered with R3, that is a well-known DLT and Blockchain software development company and introduced a 100% fault tolerance dApp development platform.
 This platform is hosted on the parent company’s HPE Integrity NonStop Platform.

 - Since launching operations in 2017, they have forged partnerships with Streamer and Global Blockchain Technologies.
-The disadvantage of BaaS as offered by HP is the Blockchain frameworks or the lack of it that it supports, wherein it offers only the Corda framework.
+The disadvantage of Blockchain-as-a-service provider offered by HP is the Blockchain frameworks or the lack of it that it supports, wherein it offers only the Corda framework.